DIY with a goal !

 We learned how to prepare and pour the gels, how to visualize DNA ladders using the transilluminator we built (not yet documented under projects).

 This workshop was a success as the 12 bands were visible.
+See protocol under resources link.

 DNA extraction workshop